The main provisions of the Ohio Mental Health Parity law can be found in sections 1751.01, 3923.28, 3923.281 and 3923.282 of the Ohio Revised Code.

 Q: Does Ohio law require health benefit plans to provide coverage for alcohol use disorders?

 A: In some cases.
 Individual sickness and accident insurance policies do not have to include coverage for alcohol use disorders.
 Group sickness and accident policies do have to provide a minimum benefit of $550.
 Self-funded employer plans not subject to ERISA must also provide a $550 benefit.
 Insurance coverage sold to groups with more than 50 employees must provide alcohol use disorder benefits that are in parity with medical benefits.
+Note: While Ohio law does not specifically require coverage for alcohol use disorders beyond what is explained here- the Affordable Care Act does require coverage for substance use disorder benefits for non-grandfathered individual, small group and large group plans.

 Q: What types of health benefit plans are not covered under either the federal or state mental health parity laws?

-A: Mental health and substance use disorder parity laws do not apply to Medicaid, Medicare, hospital indemnity, Medicare supplement, long-term care, disability income, one-time-limited duration policies of not longer than six months (short-term), supplemental benefit or other policies that provide coverage for specific diseases or accidents only, workers’ compensation or any federal health care program.
+A: Mental health and substance use disorder parity laws do not apply to Medicare, hospital indemnity, Medicare supplement, long-term care, disability income, one-time-limited duration policies of no longer than six months (short-term), supplemental benefit or other policies that provide coverage for specific diseases or accidents only, workers’ compensation or any federal health care program.

 Q: Can benefits for biologically based mental illness or mental health conditions be “carved out” from other medical and surgical benefits in the policy and contracted for separately by employers or insurers?